minhtran-q/unit-test-knowledge/README.md

   <br/>

   **Stub:**
-  + Stub: A stub is a mock object that has been configured to return specific values or perform specific actions when certain methods are called.
+  + A stub is a mock object that has been configured to return specific values or perform specific actions when certain methods are called.

   ```
   @Test